rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 http://10.91.120.12:5000/v2.0
   ```
 NOTE: _**It would be nice to automate all the above steps with the openstack api.
 It's a rather alborous process to do manually.
 If we need to use firebug to find vital configuration details we should investigate the use of the openstack api.**_

+NOTE: _**If a value needs to be put in tfvars the correlation needs to be clear and at the time that it's mentioned.**_

 ## Local setup
 For the first time please follow instructions from here: https://github.com/trustedanalytics/platform-wiki/wiki/Platform-Deployment-Procedure-local-setup